LxiStandard/LxiStandard.github.io/README.md

 and links to them are appended at the end.
 Any documentation appropriate for the XML files (for instance, a table describing each one) should be included in the *SchemaInfo.md* file.

+**Any push to the *LxiStandard/lxi-api* repository will result in the schemas being pushed into the *LxiStandard/lxistandard.github.io* where these actions are run.**